 Medicine and Technology: Beneficial Collaboration

-The advantages of iot in healthcare are apparent:
+The benefits of implementing IoT in healthcare in the future are clear:

 Better management of drugs and medicine adherence.
 In patients with mental illnesses or older adults, it’s essential to control the treatment plan’s execution.
 It impacts not only the quality of treatment for the individual but also enables evaluation of the treatment effectiveness and searching for improvements.

 Reducing or eliminating human errors in measurement and data input.
 The direct data transfer from the IoT sensors to the doctor’s device is the modern and actual way of information exchange.
 Decreasing the need for test repeating or additional consulting helps save the patients’ time and helps get the best experience.

 Economic benefits.
-Healthcare iot app development reduces the need for hospitalization allows cutting unnecessary expenses for the hospitals.
+In the future, the development of IoT applications for healthcare reduces the need for hospitalization, reducing unnecessary costs for hospitals.

 Clinics and hospitals are not the only kinds of organizations experiencing the advantages of healthcare IoT.
 Governmental organizations, research institutes, and surgical centers also benefit from technological innovations.

 Coming Up Soon: Healthcare IoT Has a Promising Future

 Despite all the iot medical device challenges, IoT keeps changing the healthcare industry worldwide, and the scope of innovations is continually growing.

-Many solutions are under development now and are expected to appear in the market in the next year, for example:
+Many solutions are under development now and should hit the market in the near future, for example:

 - Smartwatch-based device for atrial fibrillation screening,